Marcokorcak/Cross-Site-Scripting-XSS/README.md

 occurred when the buttons were clicked.

-**Question 3:** Change the server configuration on example32b (modify the Apache configuration), so
+## Question 3: Change the server configuration on example32b (modify the Apache configuration), so

 Areas 5 and 6 display OK.
 Please include your modified configuration in the lab report.

-**Ans:** Areas 5 and 6 now display the status “OK” after altering the Apache configuration.
+Answer : Areas 5 and 6 now display the status “OK” after altering the Apache configuration.
 In the

 configuration I added “ ‘nonce-111-111-111’ ‘nonce-222-222-222’ \\*.example60.com”.
 This addition